spatialnetworkslab/vue-gg/docs/core/map.md

 data in column `c` to a set of colors.

-4. The values in the columns `a`, `b` and `c` are mapped to the props `x`, `y` and `fill` of the `vgg-point` Mark using these scaling functions.
+4. The values in the columns `a`, `b` and `c` are mapped to the props `x`, `y` and `fill` of the `vgg-point` Mark in two steps: first, `get` extracts the value from the row in the dataset, and then this value will be fed through the scaling function generated in step 3.

-### The getter function
+### `get`: String vs Function

+The `get` property of the mapping object can be specified as either a String or a Function.
+In most cases using a String will suffice, but when working with nested data structures, using the Function can be handy.
+Under the hood, the String referencing a column name will be compiled to a function.
+So `{ get: 'something' }` simply becomes `{ get: row => row['something'] }`.

+### When to use `scale`

 Sometimes, the data in a column will already be in the right format, and scaling won't be necessary.
 This is the case when you have, for example, a column of colors, and you just want to use the color directly.
-In this situation, you will want to use a getter function.
+In this situation, you will want to use `get`, but not `scale`.
 To return to the previous example:

 ::: v-pre
 ```html{7,16}